 - Serving as a liaison or designating a coordinator to communicate between their work group/department and the Respiratory Protection Program Administrator (EHS-SRM). - Assist the Program Administrator with the development of a site-specific Respiratory Protection Plan based on the work conducted/Respiratory Hazard Assessment.
-The Plan is to be updated as respirator choices and changes in work operations and engineering controls occur, and should be available for review.
-A Site Specific Respiratory Protection Plan template can be found in Appendix E of the Respiratory Protection Program. - Identifying potential exposure risks, (chemical, particulate, or biological) that may require respiratory protection; completing and submitting a RHA form to EHS-SRM for review. - Ensure that all employees/students instructed to use respirators are enrolled in the VCU Respiratory Protection Program by contacting EHS-SRM to coordinate medical evaluations, training and fit testing of staff and students. - Ensure the purchase and availability of appropriate respirators and accessories with support from EHS-SRM Industrial Hygienist. - Being knowledgeable of the proper use of respiratory protection assigned to the users, and informing EHS-SRM of any symptoms of illness reported by employees that may be related to respirator use. - Providing employees with informal training on the health hazards associated with the contaminants of concern and why respiratory protection is necessary. - Enforcing the proper use of respiratory protection when necessary. - Ensure that reusable respirators are properly cleaned, maintained, and stored in accordance with this program.
+Coordinate with EHS-SRM to update the plan as changes occur in respirator selection, work operations, or engineering controls.
+The plan should be readily available for review.
+A Site Specific Respiratory Protection Plan template can be found in Appendix E of the Respiratory Protection Program. - Identifying potential exposure risks, (chemical, particulate, or biological) that may require respiratory protection; completing and submitting a RHA form to EHS-SRM for review. - Ensure that all employees/students instructed to use respirators are enrolled in the VCU Respiratory Protection Program by contacting EHS-SRM to coordinate medical evaluations, training and fit testing of staff and students. - Ensure the purchase and availability of appropriate respirators and accessories with support from EHS-SRM Industrial Hygienist. - Being knowledgeable of the proper use of respiratory protection assigned to the users, and informing EHS-SRM and Employee Health/Student Health of any symptoms of illness reported by employees that may be related to respirator use or hazard exposure via VCU EHS-SRM's Incident Report Form. - Providing employees with informal training on the health hazards associated with the contaminants of concern and why respiratory protection is necessary. - Enforcing the proper use of respiratory protection when necessary. - Ensure that reusable respirators are cleaned, maintained, and stored correctly in accordance with this program and manufacturer guidelines.
+Additionally, ensure the proper disposal of single-use respirators.